voquis/documentation/ssh/README.md

 To find the key, please look above at the `Viewing the content of a public key` section.

-Here you will paste your public key that you copied and pasted, it will start similar to this:
+Within the `New SSH Key` page, you will paste your public key that you copied and pasted, it will start similar to this:
 `ssh-rsa`